anonymous-res-user/Turkic-Unified-Writing-System-fastText/README.md

 **‼️⚠️All WikiANN NER and UD POS training freezes the fastText embeddings.⚠️‼️** For training details and hyperparameters, please refer to the READEMEs and training scripts in the folders `comturk` and `uroman`.

 **The fastText models and the fastText training corpora are too large.
 We have some trouble uplaoding them.
 However, you can still reproduce our work through the scripts provided here.**

+For the CANINE training script, please refer to the script in the folder `turkic_ud_2_18`.
+The data and path requirement for running this script are also in this script.